8kdesign/Android-Dev-Assistant/README.md

    Check the last crash logs on your device with a click, sorted from most recent to oldest.

+- **View logs, network, and shared preferences**

+   Trace logs and network on the device in real time.
+Check shared preferences values for debuggable apps.

 - **Off-Commit File Search**

-   View a file's state on another branch/commit without switching your current branch.
+   View and compare a file's state on another branch/commit without switching your current branch.
 Designed for large projects where switching branches could easily take a couple of minutes.

 ## Installation